South Carolina Off-Grid Laws: An In Depth Guide

 Off-Grid Electricity in South Carolina

 Using off-grid solar in South Carolina is legal.
-The state offers a large tax credit for installing solar and there are some rebates and net metering for grid-tied systems.
+The state offers a significant tax credit for installing solar systems, and there are some rebates and net metering for grid-tied systems.

-However, you could come across some zoning issues when installing large solar systems or other alternative energy systems.
+However, you could encounter some zoning issues when installing large solar or alternative energy systems.

-Likewise, homeowner associations are allowed to put restrictions on solar panels which might make your project illegal. (source)
+Likewise, homeowner associations can restrict solar panels, which might make your project illegal.

 Also Read: